JuliaRobotics/IncrementalInference.jl/README.md

 Optimization routines for incremental non-parametric and parametric solutions based on factor graphs and the Bayes (Junction) tree implemented in the [Julia language](http://www.julialang.org/).

-This code is still in development.
+This code is still in development (and fixing bugs as we go along).

 Introduction
 ------------